HackYourFuture/databases/Week1/README.md

 - Joining tables

 ## Pre-Class Preparation
-- Install MySQL windows guys can follow the [official docs](https://dev.mysql.com/doc/refman/5.7/en/windows-installation.html) unix users have it easyier as usual 😉
+- Install MySQL windows guys can follow the [official docs](https://dev.mysql.com/doc/refman/5.7/en/windows-installation.html)
+Unix users have it easier as usual 😉

 ## Main Topics

 - The relational model of data
 - A 'database' vs. a 'DBMS' (database management system)
-- The concept of a schema
 - The properties of an 'entity' (or 'row')
-- Basic entity relationship diagrams
+- A basic CREATE statement
+- A basic INSERT statement
 - A basic SELECT statement
+- Data types in SQL
 - Constructing more complex SELECT statements
-- JOIN
+- JOIN (if time permits)
     - Selecting composite data from multiple tables
     - Compare JOIN WHERE with cartesian product
 - Naming Conventions: UpperCamelCase/PascalCase, lowerCamelCase, snake_case, hnHungarianNotation/HNHungarianNotation